 Coastal and offshore SST data indicate that the winter of 1989-90 was colder-than-normal.
-Subsurface data from stations such as Prince 5 and Station 27 also show that trend.
+Subsurface data from stations such as Prince 5 and Station 27 also show this trend.
 The region with the coldest temperature anomalies were located in the Labrador Sea and in the Labrador Current.
-These conditions are believed to have resulted from the strong northerly winds that prevailed during the winter due to intensification of the Icelandic Low.
-Air temperatures along the Labrador coast and in Newfound-land also were found to be colder-than-normal especially during the winter.
-These cold conditions contributed to relatively heavy ice off Newfoundland and in the Gulf of St. Lawrence.
-Records for earliest date of the first presence of ice were set in the southwestern region of the Gulf.
-In the northeastern Gulf, ice first appeared at or near its usual time but lasted much longer than normal setting new records for the date of last presence of sea ice.
-In addition, the highest number of icebergs in the past 5 years were observed crossing 48°N. While cold winter conditions prevailed, summer and autumn temperatures through most of the region were warmer-than-normal with the highest temperature anomalies observed in the mid-Atlantic Bight region.
-Positive annual SST anomalies were recorded from the southern Scotian Shelf through to Cape Hatteras.
+These conditions most likely resulted from the strong northerly winds that prevailed during the winter due to intensification of the Icelandic Low.
+Air temperatures along the Labrador coast and in Newfoundland also were found to be colder-than-normal especially during the winter.
+These cold conditions contributed to relatively heavy ice year.
+Ice appeared early in the Gulf of St. Lawrence setting records for the earliest date for the first presence of ice in the southwestern region of the Gulf.
+In the northeastern Gulf ice, first appeared at or near its usual time but lasted much longer than normal setting new records for the date of last presence of sea ice.
+In addition, the highest number of icebergs in the past five years were observed crossing 48°N. While cold winter conditions prevailed, summer and autumn temperatures through much of the region were warmer-than-normal.